munificent/craftinginterpreters/book/hash-tables.md

 </aside>

-Instead, we'll use a technique called **"string interning"**.
+Instead, we'll use a technique called **string interning**.
 The core problem is that it's possible to have different strings in memory with the same characters.
 Those need to behave like equivalent values even though they are distinct objects.
 They're essentially duplicates, and we have to compare all of their bytes to detect that.

 <span name="intern">String interning</span> is a process of deduplication.
 We
 create a collection of "interned" strings.
 Any string in that collection is